Southern Branch of the National Central Library and National Repository Library, Taiwan competition winner announced

 The design created further links by bringing the museum into the main library.
 The curatorial theme of the exhibition is based around the ‘Life of a book’, beginning in the public main area with the Book-bot (ASRS- automated storage and retrieval system).
 The visitor will then enter the museum quarter, taking a look behind-the-scenes into activities such as book restoration, preservation and digitalisation.

-The National Library is expected to open to the public in 2023.
+The National Central Library is expected to open to the public in 2023.

 TenderStream Head of Research